Buying a home? What to expect when you're closing

 At closing, your participation will involve a couple of steps:

 - Sign legal documents.
-This falls into two categories: the agreement between you and your lender regarding the terms and conditions of the mortgage and the agreement between you and the seller transferring ownership of the property.
+This falls into 2 categories: the agreement between you and your lender regarding the terms and conditions of the mortgage and the agreement between you and the seller transferring ownership of the property.
 Be sure to read all documents carefully before signing them, and do not sign forms with blank lines or spaces.

 Present at closing